NPodlozhniy/npodlozhniy.github.io/content/posts/feedback-analysis.md

 ### Sentiment Analysis

-The goal of this part of article is to enhance unsupervised and build powerful classifier to eventually understand key drivers for review to be positive or negative from features extraction
+The goal of this part of the article is to enhance the unsupervised model and build a powerful classifier to eventually understand key drivers for review to be positive or negative from features extraction

 There are 2 main ways of doing Semantic Analysis:
 - train your own model using the available data
-- use pre trained deep learning models and fine-tune them if needed for this particular text specific
+- use pre-trained deep learning models and fine-tune them if needed for this particular text specific

-Below both approaches will be consider
+Both approaches is considered below

 #### Custom Regression Model

-Training of the custom model will be holded in 3 steps (again?)
+Training of the custom model will be held in 3 steps (again?)
 - Model architecture selection
-- Chosen model training and cross-validation
+- Selected model training and cross-validation
 - Feature analysis and general evaluation

 Well, by the `model` term stands combination of Vectorizer, which transform text data into a vector representation and Classifier that is training on these vectors to predict sentiment